HoaxShark/comp230-ethics/README.md

 suicide itself.
 Should restrictions be put in place to follow more along the lines with other visual media, or would using these chances to provide contacts and help be enough?
-By looking at these issues the paper hopes to outline general guidelines for developers to follow when creating video games portraying suicide and/or depression, with the end goal of improving support for mental illiness.
+By looking at these issues the paper hopes to outline general guidelines for developers to follow when creating video games portraying suicide and/or depression, with the end goal of improving support for mental illness.